CesarBallardini/localenv-python/README.md

 # How to use this repository

-* Make sure of the requirements are installed.
+* Make sure that the requirements are installed.

 * make a clone of repo: